aisha1021/Break_Through_Tech_AI_Cornell_Tech/My eCornell Portfolio/README.md

 ## Overview

 This project focuses on implementing a machine learning model following the machine learning life cycle.
 The primary goal is to predict job ratings based on employee reviews from the Glassdoor dataset.
-We will use text-based natural language processing (NLP) and numerical feature-based techniques to build a predictive model.
+The project will use text-based natural language processing (NLP) and numerical feature-based techniques to build a predictive model.

 ## Project Structure